-The conservation easement granted by the City of Homer to the Department of Natural Resources ensures that DCRA natural resources will be protected and sustainably managed.
-The State is authorized to take action if the DCRA is used in ways that do not comply with the Forest Legacy Program.
-Guidance from the city and the FLP provide the basis for the management goals and objectives outlined in this section.
+The conservation easement granted by the City to the Department of Natural Resources ensures that the land's natural resources will be protected and sustainably managed.
+The State is authorized to take action should any portion of the DCRA be used in ways that do not comply with the Forest Legacy Program.
+These designations and requirements provide the basis for the general management goals and specific objectives outlined in this section.